djhoyt13/nomic_microservice/README.md

 This project consists of two microservices:
 1. Database Service - A FastAPI service for storing and searching document embeddings
-2. Embedding Service - A FastAPI service for generating embeddings using Nomic's embedding model
+2. Embedding Service - A FastAPI service for generating embeddings using a local Nomic embedding model

 ## Prerequisites

 - Python 3.8+
 - Docker and Docker Compose
 - PostgreSQL 13+ with pgvector extension
-- Nomic API key (for the embedding service)

 ## Environment Setup